29. 5. 2014

 There is no fire like fire

 When you are walking through the romantic park on Petřín, you probably won’t believe that a sacrificial altar once stood here, on which pagan priests burned beautiful young virgins in sacrifice to the pagan gods.
 During the reign of Prince Boleslav, the altar was destroyed and the Church of St. Lawrence, which still stands today, built there.
 Legend tells us to this very day that the pagan gods appear here in the form of mysterious fires.
 But you needn’t worry, these fires allegedly have magical power and are even able to cure rheumatism.

 Who will find the treasure?

 Set out in search of a huge treasure, the secret of which is hidden by the most beautiful of Prague Baroque cathedrals.
-The key to this is hidden in the picture of the Death of St. Xaveria in the Cathedral of St. Nicholas in the Lesser Quarter.
+The key to this is hidden in the picture of the Death of St. Xaveria in the Cathedral of St. Nicholas in the Lesser Quarter (also known as the Lesser Town).
 Look at this picture carefully and you may be able to take much more than just lovely memories away with you from Prague!
 Surely everybody knows the famous Tycho Brahe?
 Legend tells that one of the world’s most important astronomers died of a burst bladder when etiquette forbade him to get up from the table before the emperor.
 One thing is certain.
 You can see his tomb in the Týn Church on the Old Town Square.